Almost Okolowe and Child

 Political Selection is yet to reach middle age.
 An avid fitness geek, he cycles tens of miles daily.
 A trailer crushed him on his bike one fateful evening.
 Oh Dear!
 Nigeria being a democracy, cyclists like most other citizens have no rights nor protections.
 Hailers of Nigeria’s democracy especially those who live in havens overseas are blind to this fact and the countless daily losses of life it manufactures.

 I switch my mind to the navigation controls; I have a long journey ahead of me.
 All systems are Go.
 The submarine now makes its way to Warri steering into a stormy undersea current.
 I never use fear as a solution.
-My vessel wobbles and struggles to gain balance for half an hour but stay strong.
+My vessel wobbles and struggles to gain balance for half an hour but stays strong.
 I only venture ahead to my lubbish deck because I know the route well.
 I cannot see anything ahead of me.
 Guts are it men!
 Otherwise, he ocean’s soul may also be signalling me to keep my mind calm.

 Thank you, Ocean.
 I am an Oceaneer, after all.
 My spirit is in touch with the Ocean.